New Jersey Bariatric Center

 For patients who have gained the weight back or who were not able to lose the amount of weight they wanted after bariatric surgery, New Jersey Bariatric Center® offers options for a second chance at sustainable weight loss.

-Click here to register for Revision Surgery webinar.
+Click here to register for the Revision Surgery webinar.

 Revision Surgery Options